-Digital Health Solutions\
+Digital Health Solutions

-\Extracted from Echino's upcoming 'Innovation Briefings on Biological and Physical Diagnostics, Digital Health and Patient Management Solutions'.
+^{}Extracted from Echino's upcoming 'Innovation Briefings on Biological and Physical Diagnostics, Digital Health and Patient Management Solutions'.
 These reports contain complete epidemiology, demographics, staging, population health dynamics, regulations and standards, Research and Development costs, market sizes and values.
 These briefings are designed to complement the innovation briefings for Therapeutics.

-We interrogated over 8000 published Clinical Trial Protocols that indicated a digital health compon corresponding to studies commencing from January 2010 to May 2021 to determine
+We interrogated over 8000 published Clinical Trial Protocols that indicated a digital health component, corresponding to studies commencing from January 2010 to May 2021 to determine

-- Focuses - Solution creation as a function of the patient journey - Solution classification related to regulatory definition - Characteristics of evidence-based generation
+- Focuse: - Solution creation as a function of the patient journey - Solution classification related to regulatory definition - Characteristics of evidence-based generation

-They were screened to confirm a digital health focus, sorted and analysed: 66 studies were focused on Female Reproductive Health and Pregnancy:
+They were screened to confirm a digital health focus, sorted and analysed: 370 studies were focused on Digital Health Solutions for Cancer